borgbackup/borg/docs/deployment/pull-backup.rst

 For the sake of simplicity only ``/borgrepo`` is excluded here.
 You may want to set up an exclude file with additional files and folders to be excluded.
-Also note that we have to modify Borg's file change detection behaviour – SSHFS does not support real inode numbers, so we have to supply the ``--files-cache`` option.
+Also note that we have to modify Borg's file change detection behaviour – SSHFS cannot guarantee stable inode numbers, so we have to supply the ``--files-cache`` option.

 Finally, we need to exit chroot, unmount all the stuff and clean up: